turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 Provide examples/extra information

+Add in additional links for articles and other things that will help with this step

 ### Section 2: Assessing your Comfort Level in Networking

 Provide examples/extra information

+Add in additional links for articles and other things that will help with this step

 ### Section 3: Create Networking Goals

 Provide examples/extra information

+Add in additional links for articles and other things that will help with this step

 ## Check for Understanding
 1. Complete the [final section of the refection sheet for this lesson](https://docs.google.com/document/d/1EQ6eMTKmS0xeLMfmAu1bxZtkQzeIW0BFlye-DlpSkSk/edit?usp=sharing) <a name="cfu"></a>